Oil dips on possible easing of tight supply, China woes hurt demand outlook

 "China's economic weakness is weighing on oil prices and will create a ceiling for them this year, especially as Beijing appears committed to avoiding large-scale fiscal stimulus," Eurasia Group said in a note.

-J.P.Morgan analysts estimated that global demand growth for mobility fuels decelerated to 0.6 mbd year-on-year for the reference week ending August 12.
+J.P.Morgan analysts estimated that global demand growth for mobility fuels decelerated to 0.6 million bpd year-on-year for the reference week ended Aug.
+12.

-Year-to-date, with China's base effect now out of the numbers, growth in demand for mobility fuels slipped to 1.6 mbd compared to the same period last year, they said.
+Year-to-date, with China's base effect now out of the numbers, growth in demand for mobility fuels slipped to 1.6 million bpd compared to the same period last year, they said.

-Putting a floor to oil prices, U.S. crude oil and gasoline inventories were expected to have fallen last week, a preliminary Reuters poll showed, as the American Petroleum Institute industry group is due to release data later on Tuesday.
+Putting a floor under oil prices, U.S. crude oil and gasoline inventories were expected to have fallen last week, a preliminary Reuters poll showed.
+The American Petroleum Institute industry group is due to release data on Tuesday.

 The Energy Information Administration, the statistical arm of the U.S. Department of Energy, is due to release its own data on Wednesday.